List of numbers

-This is a list of notable numbers and articles about notable numbers.
+This is a list of notable numbers and articles about them.
 The list does not contain all numbers in existence as most of the number sets are infinite.
-Numbers may be included in the list based on their mathematical, historical or cultural notability, but all numbers have qualities which could arguably make them notable.
+Numbers may be included in the list based on their mathematical, historical or cultural notability, but all numbers have qualities that could arguably make them notable.
 Even the smallest "uninteresting" number is paradoxically interesting for that very property.
 This is known as the interesting number paradox.

 The definition of what is classed as a number is rather diffuse and based on historical distinctions.
 For example, the pair of numbers (3,4) is commonly regarded as a number when it is in the form of a complex number (3+4i), but not when it is in the form of a vector (3,4).
-This list will also be categorised with the standard convention of types of numbers.
+This list will also be categorized with the standard convention of types of numbers.